predsci/OFT/README.md

 git pull --recurse-submodules
 ```

-Once you have the OFT repository with its submodules, follow the instructions in each submodule to install them.
+Once you have the OFT repository including submodules, follow the installation instructions within each submodule folder.

 All executables/scripts need to be in your PATH for OFT to work.
 For BASH, we have provided a script that can be sourced to do this: